We will be closed Nov. 24th-Nov 28th. Happy Thanksgiving!!

-In the late 1990’s Human Services added a transportation program for the senior citizens of the District.
-Initially it was provided with a volunteer driver on a very limited basis.
-In 2000, a handicap vehicle was purchased through a grant with The Ohio Department of Transportation and a part time, permanent driver was hired.
-In 2006, a second handicap-accessible vehicle was purchased to replace the first, again through a grant program with ODOT and a non-handicap vehicle was added in late 2007.
-Beginning in January 2008, for the first time we began operating this program with two vehicles and two part time drivers.
-Days of service have been expanded and transportation is now available Monday through Friday to residence of 60 years of age and live in the Canal Winchester School District.
+In the late 1990’s, Human Services added a transportation program for the senior citizens of the district.
+Initially, it was provided with a volunteer driver on a very limited basis.
+In 2000, a handicap vehicle was purchased through a grant with The Ohio Department of Transportation, and one part time driver was hired.
+In 2006, a second handicap-accessible vehicle was purchased to replace the first, again through a grant program with ODOT, and a non-handicap vehicle was added in late 2007.
+Beginning in January 2008, we began operating this program with two vehicles and two part time drivers.
+Currently, our days of service have been expanded and transportation is now available Monday through Friday to residents of 60 years of age or older that live in the Canal Winchester School District.

-Since 2005, other social service programs provided by Canal Winchester Human Services continue to improve and grow such as our expanded Adopt-A-Family Program, Tools For Schools Program, Community Events and Senior Activities.
-In January 2012 the “Community Food Pantry” became an added program and the operation of all programs were relocated to rented warehouse space at 360 West Waterloo Street.
+Since 2005, other social service programs provided by Canal Winchester Human Services continue to improve and grow, such as our expanded Adopt-A-Family program, Tools For Schools program, community events, and senior activities.
+In January 2012, the “Community Food Pantry” became an added program, and the operation of all programs were relocated to a rented warehouse at 360 West Waterloo Street.

 "Serving Local Families Since 1955"

-In October 2017 the new facility to house Human Services was now ready for occupancy.
-Much had to be done in moving all stored foods at the rented warehouse facility to the new location at 80 Covenant Way.
+In October 2017, the new Human Services building was now ready for occupancy.
+Much had to be done in moving all stored foods at the warehouse facility to the new location at 80 Covenant Way.
 We were grateful for all of the help received from volunteers, John Romig from Gender Road Christian Church, and our staff in assisting us with moving into the new location.
 Aletha and Malinda worked diligently to get everything organized and set up in our new facility.